Crypto comes to Washington. Will the millions buy influence?

 So the industry is pushing hard for certain candidates and that’s fostered sense of resentment among some Democrats.
 In suburban Atlanta, two members of the U.S. House, Democrats Carolyn Bourdeaux and Lucy McBath, are squaring off after their districts were merged during redistricting.

-A super PAC called Protect Our Future, financed by Sam Bankman-Fried, the 30-year-old billionaire founder of the cryptocurrency exchange FTX, has spent at least $2.7 million on ads supporting McBath, highlighting McBath’s support of Democratic policy priorities but saying nothing about cryptocurrency.
+A super PAC called Protect Our Future, financed by Sam Bankman-Fried, the 30-year-old billionaire founder of the cryptocurrency exchange FTX, has spent about $2 million on ads supporting McBath, highlighting McBath’s support of Democratic policy priorities but saying nothing about cryptocurrency.

 “They are not doing this out of the goodness of their heart.
 They are doing this because they want something.
 And that’s to avoid regulation,” Bourdeaux said.

 FTX and McBath’s campaign did not respond to requests for comment.
-Protect Our Future, which plans to spend at least $10 million on midterm campaigns, said their expenditures have nothing to do with cryptocurrency regulation.
+Protect Our Future, which plans to spend at least an additional $10 million on primary campaigns, said their expenditures have nothing to do with cryptocurrency regulation.

 “There are a number of factors that go into our endorsements, including voting history, policy platforms, viability as a candidate, and public service and professional experience,” the group’s president, Michael Sadowsky, said in a statement.